tomzox/trowser/README.md

 ## Installing

-Supported platforms: trowser can be used on all platforms which are supported by the Tcl/Tk interpreter, i.e. all UNIX variants, Linux, Mac, and even MS Windows.
+Software Requirements: trowser can be used on all platforms which are supported by the Tcl/Tk interpreter, i.e. all UNIX variants, Linux, Mac, and even MS Windows.
 On the other hand, this means a prerequisite is installing the Tcl/Tk interpreter: